ScottLogic/blog/_posts/2015-03-09-OAUTH2-Authentication-with-ADFS-3.0.md

 - Tech
 author: cprice
 layout: default_post
+summary: A quick run through of the steps involved in integrating a Node.js client with Active Directory Federation Services for authentication using OAUTH2.
 ---

 A quick run through of the steps involved in integrating a Node.js client with Active Directory Federation Services for authentication using OAUTH2.